 The dangers of the sea are apparent – rocks, plus the Bass Strait swell and wild weather causing several ships to come to grief.

 The Cape Liptrap lighthouse was built in 1913 – complementing the lighthouses at Wilsons Promontory and surrounding islands.

-It was the first unattended lighthouse built by the Commonwealth.
+It was the first unattended lighthouse built by the Australian Commonwealth Government.